dsdlt/mongodb-scalable-document-embeddings/README.md

 ```bash
 sp.listStreamProcessors({name : 'lyrics_source_cluster_english'})
 ```
-Now we will create the connection between the output topic from the Kafka cluster and Stream Processing
+Now we will create the connection between the output topic from the Kafka cluster and Atlas  Stream Processing

 1. **Stop all previous connections**